 While Silver Spoon has more of a focus on where food comes from, like Sweetness and Lightning it does have some moments where it is cooked and enjoyed.
 Both shows feature a slowly paced slice of life story about food, featuring light hearted comedy with some drama mixed in.

 Kokonotsu Shikada has aspirations of becoming a manga artist, but his family wants him to take over their prestigious sweets shop.
-He refuses until one day a girl comes and want to make his father work for her family’s corporation.
+He refuses until one day a girl comes and wants to make his father work for her family’s corporation.
 He agrees, but only if she can convince Kokonotsu to take over the shop.

 Although a lesser known food anime, Dagashi is a food anime none-the-less.
 While Sweetness and Lightning deals more with dinner dishes, Dagashi is all about sweets.
 However, they both maintain strong stances on savoring the dishes presented to them.